MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

   - `header_name`: The text of the header as it appears in the markdown document.
 This provides a label or title for the section.

   - `content`: The text content that immediately follows the header, up to the next header.
 This captures the detailed information or description associated with the header.
-If there is no content directly under a header, this field is represented by an empty string.
+If there is no content directly under a header, this is an empty string.

   - `ordinal_position`: A numerical value indicating the position of the section within the document hierarchy.
 This is used for ordering the sections in their original sequence as they appear in the document.
 The root level sections start with an ordinal position of 0, and the value increments sequentially for each subsection.